Cooking On The Ranch

 Ingredients

-• 1 red bell pepper cored, seeded and chopped
+• 1 red bell pepper cored, seeded, medium diced, about ½ inch

 • 4 green chiles roasted, skin removed, seeded and rough chopped.
 Hatch, Pueblo or Anaheim peppers.